NetworkBlockDevice/nbd/doc/proto.md

 file, or a more complex configuration involving several files.
 That is an implementational detail of the server.

+## Conventions

+In the below protocol descriptions, the label 'C:' is used for messages sent by the client, whereas 'S:' is used for messages sent by the server).  `monotype text` is for literal character data or (when used in comments) constant names, `0xdeadbeaf` is used for literal hex numbers (which are always sent in network byte order), and (brackets) are used for comments.
+Anything else is a description of the data that is sent.

 ## Protocol phases

 The protocol has two phases: the handshake (in which the connection is